Dashfire/LearningPython/README.md

     </h3>
 </div>
 <p>
-    This programm finds the number of steps needed to get to 1 in the Collatz Conjecture also known as the 3n+1 Problem.
+    This Function finds the number of steps needed to get to 1 in the Collatz Conjecture also known as the 3n+1 Problem.
 </p>